ISTESRMNCR/CODE-CAMP-2020/content/finalist/Tstar/index.md

 ---
 type: "finalist"
-title:
+title: Tstar
 name: "Tstar"
 description: "hello I am not a Bot Developer trust me"
 Team-Quote: "Making ideas a reality"
-Application_Type: ""
+Application_Type: "Mobile Application in VR"
 ---

 Hey !
-We are Team Tstar.
+We are Team Tstar a team of passionate Extended reality developers making solutions using Unity and other 3D development tech.
+We are driven by the  fire that is this brand new unexplored techstack and its immense applications.

 ---